ryenguyen7411/ryenguyen7411/README.md

 - 💬 Ask me about React, TypeScript, and software architecture
 - 📫 How to reach me: [Email](mailto:ryenguyen7411@gmail.com) or [LinkedIn](https://www.linkedin.com/in/ryenguyen7411)

 **“Great things take time.
-For the greatest, it cost your heart and mind.”**
+For the greatest, it take your heart and mind.”**

 ## 🛠️ My Tech Stack